13 Best Cyberpunk TV Shows to Watch Right Now

 Batman’s foes are harder to deal with since he’s up against more than just costumed criminals; he’s also up against the corrupt government and indifferent citizens.

-This is undoubtedly one of the most creative interpretations of the Dark Knight, and the cyberpunk setting is simply the frosting on the cake.
+This is undoubtedly one of the most creative interpretations of The Dark Knight, and the cyberpunk setting is simply the frosting on the cake.

 8. Neon Genesis Evangelion (1995 – 1996)